ESIT Training Calendar

 • strategies to support the professional growth and development of their supervisees

-Learn more about the Introduction to Reflective Supervision for Supervisors workshop here.
+Learn more about the Introduction to Reflective Supervision for Supervisors workshop here

-Promoting First Relationships (PFR) Drop-In Session
+Promoting First Relationships (PFR) Drop-in Session

 Register here

-May Foundations of Reflective Practice
+March Foundations of Reflective Practice

 Foundations of Reflective Practice